Increasing Student Success through Community Partnerships and School College Access Teams

 Thursday, April 25

 Over the past several years, GEAR UP TN has developed and implemented a college access and success model that has demonstrated growth in the college-going culture in our schools and communities.
 The framework for this model centers on creating a college-going environment that is both sustainable without GEAR UP funding and also collaborative in its approach from both the school’s and community’s perspective.
-This presentation will review GEAR UP TN’s model with a particular focus on the use of community partnerships and school leadership teams to promote sustainability and cultivate a college-going culture.
+This presentation reviewed GEAR UP TN’s model with a particular focus on the use of community partnerships and school leadership teams to promote sustainability and cultivate a college-going culture.

 Community Partnerships: Every GEAR UP TN Collaborative is required to form a community-wide College Access Steering Committee that focuses on project sustainability, resource development, building new partnerships, and expanding a college-going culture in direct-service schools.
 These committees are composed of 10-20 individuals, and they meet 2-4 times per year.
 The individuals come from many different places within the community including K-12, local higher education institutions including technical schools, non-profit organizations, local government offices, businesses and industries, foundations, and student and parent groups.